uidaholib/main-web-redesign_draft/content/services/agreements/elsevier.md

 **Requirements:**

-- To qualify for free open access publishing under our Read and Publish agreement with the Elsevier, a U of I author must be listed as the corresponding author and they must indicate their affiliation with U of I during the submission process.
+- To qualify for discounted open access publishing under our Read and Publish agreement with the Elsevier, a U of I author must be listed as the corresponding author and they must indicate their affiliation with U of I during the submission process.
+- More information including a list of eligible journals can be found on [Elsevier's website](https://www.elsevier.com/open-access/agreements/university-of-idaho).